Protect your car with insurance for Ontario drivers

 Driving a car in Ontario?
 Make sure you’re covered

-Are you a rush hour commuter in a suburb like Burlington?
-Do you travel the scenic roads of northern Ontario towns like Sudbury?
-Wherever you drive in Ontario, you need the best car insurance.
-From London to Waterloo, Newmarket to Peterborough, Sonnet has you covered with insurance for experienced or new drivers.
+Are you a Toronto car owner, navigating the city’s busy streets on the daily?
+Do you commute downtown from Mississauga during rush hour?
+Or perhaps you enjoy a yearly road trip to Ottawa to see the sights?
+Wherever you drive in Ontario, you need car insurance you can trust – and Sonnet has you covered with insurance for experienced or new drivers.
 Get customized coverage, in language you can understand, at a competitive price – and do it all online.
-We’ve changed car insurance in Ontario for the better, so your drive is worry-free.
+We’ve changed car insurance for the better, so your drive is worry-free.

 What does car insurance in Ontario cover?

-The Ontario government regulates coverage for auto insurance.
-To make sure everyone has basic protection, certain coverages are required.
-There are also options to add to or increase your coverage.
-Here’s a list of what standard car insurance covers in Ontario.
+The Ontario government regulates coverage for car insurance.
+To make sure everyone has basic protection, certain coverages are required by law.
+There are also options to add to or increase your car insurance coverage.
 The best way to know what’s covered and what’s not is always to review your actual auto policy.

 Liability